paglab/paglab.github.io/content/post/2025-10-15-deepspecn-revolutionizing-nitrogen-estimation/index.md

 ## 🔍 A Groundbreaking Approach to Nitrogen Sensing

-We're thrilled to announce a major breakthrough in plant phenotyping technology!
+We're thrilled to announce a major breakthrough in plant spectral phenotyping technology!
 Our latest research introduces **DeepSpecN** by [Yang et al. 2025](/publication/yang-2025-pp-deepspecn), an innovative deep learning framework that revolutionizes leaf nitrogen estimation using hyperspectral reflectance—**without requiring any field data collection**.

 ## 🚀 The Innovation